 What is your best advice to a someone on the verge of starting a business?

 Discipline yourself to spend the time getting the financial part of the business figured out.
 Take any courses you can to learn about running a business and mentor with people who have done what you want to do.
 When we first started with Willa's Shortbread, we went to shows and I was constantly asking others questions such as: How do you go to market?
 How do you find new customers?
 I was a sponge soaking it all in.
 Now I’m the person people come to.
 I’m one of the old-timers which is pretty cool.

 Why has Willa's Shortbread continued to grow when other small food companies in the area have vanished?

 We've outlasted everyone by knowing our limitations.
 A lot of people grow too fast and they pay the price for it.
 If you have a passion for the business and want to leave a legacy, then take it slow.
 If you're in it for the money, so people will say get in, make the money, and get out.
 That's not what I was trying to do.

 I like having Ginger Snaps straight out of the freezer with a cup of coffee in the morning.
 (YUM!!)

 Comments will be approved before showing up.

-Stay informed on holiday collections, sales and releases of new collections!
+Stay informed on sales and new collections!